DFS PROS favorite plays: Divisional Weekend

 TIGHT ENDS

-I plan to pay up for safety at the tight end position on this slate and lock up my 10+ points and hope the upside comes.
+If I can afford it I plan to pay up for safety at the tight end position on this slate and lock up my 15+ points and hope the upside comes.
 For the same reasons I like Mahomes above, Kelce makes for a great stack.
-The Texans have trouble defending the pass and specifically covering the tight end where they rank 19th against the position.
-On a four-game slate its slim pickings at tight end, so play it safe and get cute elsewhere.
+The Titans have trouble defending the pass and specifically covering the tight end where they rank 25th against the position.
+On a two-game slate its slim pickings at tight end, so play it safe and get cute elsewhere.

 DEFENSES

-The Vikings are my value defense at almost minimum price on both sites.
-We saw what this defense did on the road versus Drew Brees, Michael Thomas, and the Saints offense.
-On paper, this should be an easier matchup for this Defense and I like the price.
-The Vikings have been consistently good all season and average nine fantasy points per game as a defense.
+The Packers are my value defense at almost minimum price on both sites.
+The Packers are my default value defense because I’m staying away from the Chiefs vs Titans game.
 Add the fact they are facing off against the unproven playoff arm of Jimmy G and we have some nice upside at the price so click the button and hope for the best.
+Jimmy will make a mistake or two and hopefully the Packers defense can do some damage.

 Jason Mezrahi has been a professional, top-ranked Daily Fantasy Player on FanDuel and DraftKings for more than seven years.
 He has won FanDuel’s $155,555 King of the Diamond competition and placed second in DraftKings’ Fantasy Basketball World Championship, earning him $300,000.
 He owns and operates WinDailySports.com, which supports the DFS and Sports Betting community with resources such as tools, projection models, in-depth written analysis and podcasts, plus much more.